Bangladesh national cricket team: Under Dav Whatmore (2003–2007)

 India toured Bangladesh in December 2004.
 In 2nd ODI of the series, Bangladesh defeated India in its hundredth ODI, this being only the third time that it had won against a Test playing nation.

 In January 2005, Zimbabwe toured Bangladesh for two Tests and five ODIs.
 The touring Zimbabwe side had suffered due to player disputes which in 2004 had led to the country's temporary suspension from Test cricket.
 Of Zimbabwe's 16-man squad, only their captain had played more than nine Tests; Bangladesh was the more experienced team.
 In the first match, Bangladesh secured their maiden victory in Test cricket.
-Bangladesh's batsmen secured a draw in the second Test by batting out the final five session after coach Dav Whatmore had opined that "Zimbabwe will win, unless our batsmen do something special".
+Bangladesh's batsmen secured a draw in the second Test by batting out the final five sessions after coach Dav Whatmore had opined that "Zimbabwe will win, unless our batsmen do something special".

 In the match – which helped secure a historic first series victory for Bangladesh – Enamul Haque Jr broke his own bowling record for best figures in an innings for Bangladesh by taking 7 wickets for 95 runs, and secured the best figures in a match for Bangladesh: 12 wickets for 200 runs and captain Habibul Bashar hit half centuries in both innings.
 In the ODI series that followed, Zimbabwe won the opening two contests, and Bangladesh won the final three to take the ODI series.

 After their maiden Test victory, Bangladesh embarked on its first tour of England in May and June 2005.
 The team faced unfamiliar conditions and the batsmen struggled against seam bowling.
 Bangladesh lost both matches in the Test series by an innings; the second Test was the 22nd time it had happened in 38 Tests.
 Pundits Mike Atherton and Richie Benaud criticised the team's performances and suggested Bangladesh was not yet suited to Test cricket.
 A triangular ODI series with England and Australia followed.
 Bangladesh won just one match out of six, but their solitary victory was against an Australian side that at the time were world champions in what Wisden described as "the greatest upset in 2,250 one-day internationals".

 Mohammad Ashraful scored his first century in that match with a score of exactly 100, which was enough to take the team to victory and then played a blistering knock of 94 off 53 balls against England the following match.

 Bangladesh's next fixture was in Sri Lanka in September for two Tests and three ODIs.
 After the one-off victory against Australia in England, Bangladesh was a more confident team; however, Sri Lanka won all five matches by large margins.
 Captain Habibul Bashar lamented his side's defeat, describing it as "the worst tour since I took over the captaincy".

 The home season of 2006 began with the series against Sri Lanka, which registered its first win against Sri Lanka ever in the second match of the ODI series.

-However Bangladesh lost both ODI and Test series 2–1 and 2–0 respectively.
+However Bangladesh lost both ODIs and Test series 2–1 and 2–0 respectively.